MarcinSzpigiel/jsonb-envers-issue/README.md

 This is an example of the issue with envers persisting jsonb data in the audit table using @JdbcTypeCode(SqlTypes.JSON) annotation.

-There are two entities, one with a jsonb field and one without.
+There are two entities, one with `@Audited` annotation and one without.
 The one without works fine, the one with does not.

 ## How to run it